peted70/storage-triggers/README.md

 The polling Logic app will then send a service bus message if the custom metadata value has not been previously set otherwise no other action will be taken.

+> Note that in the Log App `CheckStorageMetadata` is a built-in connector that allows you to call the Azure Function described above.

 ![Polling Trigger Logic App](./images/polltrigger-la.png)

 ## Event Grid